ess-dmsc/doc-efu/docs/source/build.rst

 Prerequisites
 -------------

+Conan - latest version less than 2.0
-Conan, CMake - latest versions
+CMake - latest version
+GCC - known to work with 11.2 and possible >= 8

 Build